Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action (update), resource (existing monitor), and scope (configuration).
-It distinguishes this tool from siblings like create-monitor, delete-monitor, and mute-monitor.
+The description clearly states the verb 'update' and the resource 'Datadog monitor's configuration', which distinguishes it from sibling tools like create-monitor, delete-monitor, and get-monitor.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.